So much of our interaction with streets involves short, urgent commands. ‘Walk.’ ‘Stop.’ ‘No Turn.’ ‘Do Not Enter.’

 PAR 2 was very well received amongst passersby; even visitors who have never held a golf club caught on quickly, and were enjoying the simple competition with one another.
 Not every neighborhood has a house on every lot, and a car in every space.
 It would not be hard to imagine a similar setup on a vacant lot around Baltimore, or any other major city, becoming quite popular.

 Our design is not only an exercise in social sustainability but also in sustainable design.
 PARK(ing) Day emphasizes careful selection of materials and strongly encourages reuse and up-cycling.
-The designers at Marks, Thomas Architects used only reclaimed lumber, reused cardboard, and environmentally responsible carpet tile in their construction.
+The designers at Marks Thomas used only reclaimed lumber, reused cardboard, and environmentally responsible carpet tile in their construction.
 With the help of community resources like the Station North Tool Library, the team was able to construct a modular mini-golf hole that was easily transported, constructed, deconstructed, and stored until future use.

 These material choices helped shape the overall design.
 Choosing to focus on reclaimed lumber, our team designed a bench system that allows for long, warped and damaged boards to be used by minimizing the length of individual components.
 The irregularity of the “seat” components allowed for the use of off-cuts, minimizing the waste from irregular and damaged boards while also creating the pattern of the seat.
 This principle allowed the team to assemble benches up to nine feet in length with almost no waste.